jacobwilliams/qtpyguihelper/README.md

 **Multi-Backend Support:**
 - **Qt backend** via qtpy (supports PySide6/PyQt6)
 - **wxPython backend** as a cross-platform alternative
+- **tkinter backend** built into Python (no additional dependencies)

-The library automatically detects available backends and provides a unified interface, allowing you to switch between Qt and wxPython seamlessly.
+The library automatically detects available backends and provides a unified interface, allowing you to switch between Qt, wxPython, and tkinter seamlessly.

 ## Features

 - 🎯 **JSON-Driven**: Define your entire GUI in JSON configuration files
-- 🔀 **Multi-Backend**: Support for both Qt (PySide6/PyQt6) and wxPython backends
+- 🔀 **Multi-Backend**: Support for Qt (PySide6/PyQt6), wxPython, and tkinter backends
 - 🎨 **Multiple Layouts**: Support for vertical, horizontal, grid, and form layouts
 - 🧩 **Rich Widget Set**: Text fields, numbers, dates, checkboxes, radio buttons, file pickers, color pickers, and more
 - ✅ **Form Validation**: Built-in validation for required fields and data types